Access to HE Diploma (Science)

 On the Access to HE Diploma (Science) pathway you will gain scientific knowledge of a wide range of areas including: the main body system; cell division and genetics; the nervous system; disease and immunity.

-Your psychology studies will look at human behaviour and let you experience and explore various theories and methods.
+Your psychology studies will look at human behaviour and let you experience.

 The Science pathway involves studying chemistry, human biology and psychology.
 Chemistry provides a general introduction to the three classical branches: physical, inorganic and organic chemistry.